Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

 \emph{Qualitative picture}--- Our results are summarized in Figs.~\ref{fig:diagrams} and \ref{fig:StiffnessResistivity}.
 We consider doping a FQAH at fixed disorder strength.
 In terms of the CFs, doping induces an effective magnetic field, such that the only relevant energy scale at small doping is an effective cyclotron frequency, $\hbar \omega_c \propto |\delta\nu|$ where $\delta \nu \equiv \nu_e - 2/3$ is the doping concentration.
-To account for disorder, we introduce the scattering rate $\tau$, which can be combined with $\omega_c$ to form a dimensionless measure of the disorder strength, $\omega_c \tau$.
+To account for disorder, we introduce the scattering rate $1/\tau$, which can be combined with $\omega_c$ to form a dimensionless measure of the disorder strength, $\omega_c \tau$.
 This parameter increases as a function of doping at a fixed $\tau$, thus it is convenient to think of increasing doping as decreasing disorder strength.

-There are two types of anyons with charge $2/3$ and $1/3$ which have self-statistical angles $-\pi/3$ and $2\pi/3$, respectively.
-Since the parent FQAH state can be viewed as already having one $2/3$ anyon or two $1/3$ anyons per unit cell, the doped anyons feel background effective magnetic field that triply folds the Brillioun zone (BZ), and a discrete MTS enforces the dispersion to be three-fold degenerate therein~\cite{ShiSenthil,musser2024fractionalization} (illustrated in Fig.~\ref{fig:diagrams}b).
+There are two types of anyons with charge $2/3$ and $1/3$ which have self-statistical angles $2\pi/3$ and $-\pi/3$, respectively.
+Since the parent FQAH state can be viewed as already having one $2/3$ anyon or two $1/3$ anyons per unit cell, the doped anyons feel a background effective magnetic field that triply folds the Brillouin zone (BZ), and a discrete MTS enforces the dispersion to be three-fold degenerate therein~\cite{ShiSenthil, gonccalves2025spinless, musser2024fractionalization} (illustrated in Fig.~\ref{fig:diagrams}b).
 Upon doping $2/3$ or $1/3$ anyons, the additional statistical flux will reorganize the anyon bands into Landau-Hofstadter sub-bands, and the rigid relation between charge and flux implies an effective filling fraction $\nu_\text{eff} = -3$ or $3/2$ of these \emph{sub-bands} for the corresponding CFs, respectively.

-At very small doping $\delta \nu \ll 1$, we can understand the Landau-Hofstadter bands as LLs forming in the 3-fold minima of the anyon dispersion, leading to 3-fold degenerate LLs.
-As doping is increased, this 3-fold degeneracy is lifted since the Hofstadter spectrum is generally non-degenerate (this will also be enhanced by disorder).
-The lifting of the degeneracy will depend on the details of the anyon dispersion, and should happen when $\hbar \omega_c \propto |\delta \nu|$ is of the same order as the energy barrier between the different minima.
-Therefore, we expect the degeneracy to be more robust if the potential minima are deep (Fig.~\ref{fig:diagrams}b).
+At very small doping $\delta \nu \ll 1$, we can understand the Landau-Hofstadter bands as LLs forming in the 3-fold minima (valleys) of the anyon dispersion, leading to 3-fold degenerate LLs (Fig.~\ref{fig:diagrams}b).